StanfordBDHG/ChatPPC/README.md

 ### Prerequisites

-- Node.js 22+
+- Node.js 18+
+- Docker Desktop (for local Supabase development)
-- OpenAI API key
+- OpenAI API key (for document ingestion and embeddings)

 ### Setup for Development